JulianWong310/GitHub-Portfolio/2025_Grade3/⭐⭐project/2025-12-24 Python_MBot2_Track_Maneuver/README.md

 - I turn around on green to change direction.
 - I speed up on blue to test fast movement.
 - I use sleep() so actions can finish clearly.
+- Next, I want to make the turns smoother.
 </details>